lucas-barros/auction-platform/README.md

 ## Overview

-A REST API, using Typescript/NodeJS implementing a set of endpoints capable of creating auctions, accepting bids, and retrieving information about auctions.
+This project implements a set of features capable of creating auctions, accepting bids, and retrieving information about auctions.

 This project was designed with clean architecture principles to create a modular and maintainable code base.
 This approach helps in keeping the core business logic independent of external frameworks and libraries, making it easier to test and evolve.